gustavobremo/DLmorphometric-unmixing3D/README.md

 - Number of channels must be set to 3 (further updates could remove this option).

-- The bottom and top layers are selected to indicate the z-axis range from which patches are extracted.
+- The bottom and top layers are used to specify the z-axis range from which patches are extracted.

 - "Biosample" allows you to enter a name for the dataset folder according to the organism from which the 3D image was acquired.

 - Selecting dataset sizes for the training and testing.
 When setting the --DataSize parameter, e.g., 1000, the code will generate 1000 training images and 10%, in this case 100 images will be generated for the testing.